envision-projects/envision-projects.github.io/content/embedded/led-audio-sound-level-display-vu-meter-analyzer.md

 ## 3D Casing

 You'll also have to create a 3D casing of your choosing in which to place your PCB board.
 Be creative with your design since there isn't a right way to do this.
 The purpose of this casing is so you can display the LEDs in whatever way you'd like.
-When designing this keep in mind you have to power the PCB somehow, either with an internal battery or with a power outlet connection.
+When designing this keep in mind you have to power the PCB somehow, either with an external battery like a 9V for example or with a power outlet connection.

 \
 Below is a picture of my design.
 I used SolidWorks but feel free to use your preferred 3D modeling software.
-I went with something simple and functional but you many show off your 3D modeling skills and create something cooler.
+I went with something simple and functional but you many show off your 3D modeling skills and create something . more elaborate.

 ![](/images/pcb-with-casing.jpg "PCB and Casing")